4K @ 144Hz, G-Sync and HDR make this the ultimate gaming monitor

 There is clear haloing around the bright parts of this image…

 …but it’s a big improvement over the generally greyer dark parts with variable backlight turned off.
-Also note the slightly backlight bleed in the top right corner.
+Also note the slight backlight bleed in the top right corner.